 Like most hiking blogs, Down The Trail began as a self-indulgent place to chronicle my adventures.

 I had an Appalachian Trail journal and a bicycle touring journal on other people’s sites.
-I wanted to consolidate them into my own online space, and this website was born.
+I wanted to consolidate them into my own online space, and this website was born in 2008.

 I still maintain it as a place for my journals (Which is great for the armchair adventurer), but I also try to include more resourceful information for you.
 Hi there.